-Weekday offerings occur for the home schooled student, while Saturday mornings offerings are for those attending a regular school experience.
+Weekday offerings occur for the home schooled student, while Saturday morning offerings are for those attending a regular school experience.

 AWA intends to continue its STEM related outreach initiatives through hosting school class visitations at the Museum, STEM related presentations in the community, and continuing Radio Fab Lab courses.
-If you are interested in scheduling STEM related activities with AWA, please contact Robert Hobday, AWA Director, at N2EVG [at] ARRL.net.
+If you are interested in scheduling STEM related activities with AWA, please contact Robert Hobday, AWA Director, at Education.AWAM [at] gmail.com.

 For the Adult

-Classes for adults include hands-on Learn It, Built It, Fix It session where theory is combined with creating practical, working devices.
+Classes for adults include hands-on Learn It, Built It, Fix It sessions where theory is combined with creating practical, working devices.